 For other recycled water schemes, NSW Health does not have a formal regulatory role but works closely with regulators, recycled water scheme proponents and other relevant stakeholders to ensure public health risks are considered and managed.

-NSW Health recommends the use of the Australian Guidelines for Water Recycling: Managing Health and Environmental Risks for wastewater and stormwater.
+NSW Health recommends the use of the Australian Guidelines for Water Recycling for wastewater and stormwater.

 An incident notification and response protocol should be developed in consultation with NSW Health.
 The protocol should define potential incidents that are specific to the recycled water system and include sufficient detail to determine an incident.
 This may include treatment information such as the critical control point critical limits, health related water quality objectives such as microbiological criteria and end use information.
 The roles, responsibilities and contact details of all involved parties need to be clearly defined and kept up to date.